ItsMeSteve88/ItsMeSteve88/README.md

 - 👋 Hi, I’m @ItsMeSteve88
 - 👀 I’m interested in making the most beautiful and functional apps
-- 🌱 I’m currently learning Flutter and Dart
+- 🌱 I’m currently learning Flutter, Dart, and React
 - 💞️ I’m looking to collaborate on learning and improvement
 - 📫 How to reach me ... noobchi@yahoo.com